 - your favorite barbecue sauce

-~ Cut each whole rack in half and tear off aluminum foil sheets big enough to enclose each halved.
-Peel membrane off the back of the rib with a butter knife and a paper towel as instructed in this video- apply a dry rub to both sides.
+- Cut each whole rack in half and tear off aluminum foil sheets big enough to enclose each halved.
+Peel membrane off the back of the rib with a butter knife and a paper towel.

-~ Mix up dry rub and apply liberally massaging into meat.
+- Mix up dry ingredients to make rub and apply liberally massaging into meat.

 food photographer, food photography, los angeles, crystal cartier